Toloka/docs/en/template-builder/templates/product-recognition-in-images.md

   Note that the `view.markdown` component is resource-intensive and might overload weak Toloker devices.
 Do not use this component to display plain text.
 If you need to display text without formatting, use the [view.text](../reference/view.text.md) component.

-  - [field.image-annotation](../reference/field.image-annotation.md): Lets you select areas using points, rectangles, and polygons.
+- [field.image-annotation](../reference/field.image-annotation.md): Adds a tool for labeling objects or areas within an image using points, rectangles, and polygons.

   {% cut "Show code" %}